-Our Industrial Design program consistently ranks as one of the top programs in the country.
-In fact, we are known for producing graduates who work at the top of their field, solving real-world problems and becoming successful entrepreneurs.
-Our alumni design consumer electronics, apparel, housewares, furniture, toys, automobiles, medical devices and many other products.
-Many of these designers become leaders within their organizations, helping to develop cutting-edge products and strategies, while managing teams that transform the way people work and interact.
-You use products designed by our graduates every day.
+Our Industrial Design program is one of the best in the country.
+We are known for educating graduates who are exceptionally creative, collaborative and capable of solving real-world problems, while envisioning a better future.
+Our students are empowered to pursue their own path, designing things like consumer electronics, apparel, housewares, furniture, toys, automobiles, medical devices and many other products.
+There is a good chance that every day you use products designed by our graduates!

-Build a foundation for a lifelong career
+Build a foundation for lifelong success

-Our rigorous curriculum centers on research, conceptualization, and refinement, with a focus on critical thinking and applied innovation.
-This approach provides you with a strong understanding of the creative process, market forces, manufacturing, sustainability and business practices.
+Our rigorous curriculum centers on research, conceptualization, and refinement, with a focus on critical thinking and meaningful innovation.
+This approach provides you with a strong understanding of the creative process, market forces, manufacturing, sustainability and business practices, enabling you to make a true impact on people's lives and the world.
+Our students excel at working with students and professionals in other fields!